KnowledgeMarkg/E-comorrce/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 # Eccormorce - An E-commerce Website

+# Eccormorce - An E-commerce Website

-Eccormorce is a modern e-commerce website built with React and Firebase.
+Eccormorce is a modern e-commerce website built with React, Firebase, and Vite.
 It provides a seamless shopping experience for users to browse products, add them to their cart, and complete the checkout process.

 ## Features